Ramón Núñez: Return to Leeds

 After his spell on loan at Scunthorpe, Núñez signed a new contract at Leeds on 9 May 2011.
 After playing five games for Honduras over the summer in the CONCACAF Gold Cup, Núñez was given extra time off before returning to Leeds for pre season training.
 Núñez played a part in Leeds' 2011 pre-season matches scoring against Falkirk when his cross was turned in for an own goal in Leeds 2–0 pre-season victory, following this impressive performance up with a goal against Motherwell.
 He also scored a late equaliser in the 1–1 draw with Norwegian club Sandefjord Fotball.

 Núñez was given the number 20 shirt for Leeds United.
 He came on as a substitute for Leeds the opening day of the season as they crashed to a 3–1 defeat against Southampton.
 Núñez scored his first goals for Leeds with a brace against Bradford City in the League Cup 3–2 win on 9 August.
 Núñez made his first ever league start for Leeds on 16 August against Hull City, and scored his 3rd goal of the season during the match- his first league goal for the club.
 Núñez scored his 4th and 5th goals of the season against Doncaster Rovers in the League Cup on 23 August.
 After the sale of Max Gradel, Núñez came into the starting lineup against Crystal Palace on 10 September.
 Núñez dropped to the bench in place of Andy Keogh against Manchester United, he came on as a second-half substitute and managed to miss one of Leeds' best scoring chances late on in the game.

 On 11 October 2011, Núñez signed a new four-year deal with an option of a fifth year with Leeds United.
 Despite this, he was transfer listed by Neil Warnock at the end of the 2011–12 season.
 After being put on the transfer list by Leeds, Núñez was linked with a move to Yorkshire Rivals Doncaster Rovers and newly promoted Charlton Athletic.
 Núñez was not allocated a squad number for the 2012–13 season on 3 August.

-Núñez suffered a cruciate ligament injury on 3 September during Leeds United development squad's victory against Wigan.
+Núñez suffered a cruciate ligament injury on 3 September during Leeds United's development squad's victory against Wigan.
 The injury would rule him out for the season and hinder his chances of a move away from the club.

 Núñez had his contract mutually terminated on 29 January 2013.